 How to Get to Istanbul

 To date, 64 international airlines operate to Istanbul, which has become a major regional hub for air transportation.
-The main airport is Ataturk Airport, located on the European side of the city.
-This airport has direct flights from 180+ major cities in Europe, the Middle East, Asia-Pacific, and North America.
-The second international airport is Sabiha Gokcen Airport, located on the Asian side.
+There are two airports located on the European side of the city: New Istanbul Airport and Ataturk Airport.
+These airports have direct flights from 180+ major cities in Europe, the Middle East, Asia-Pacific, and North America.
+The third international airport is Sabiha Gokcen Airport, located on the Asian side.
 This airport has direct flights from 50+ cities in Europe, Middle East, and Asia.
-Both airports have convenient transportation to the city center, where major hotels and the convention centers are located.
+All airports have convenient transportation to the city center, where major hotels and the convention centers are located.

 Istanbul- Bucharest, Budapest, Vienna, Paris & London